ilealm/cracking-practices/cracking_practices/two_stacks_in_one_array/README.md

 ### EDGE CASES

+- I can Add more items in side 1 than side 2.
+- Add all items in side 1 or all in side 2.
+- I can add in side 1 or 2 as long I can have space.
-- I can have valid values in the arays.
+- I only can use 1 array for the stack management.
-- Values can be repeted.

 ### ALGORITHMS